 This is mostly relevant if you own your company and trying to decide what is the best way to pay yourself: dividends or salary.
 Keep in mind that for salary you also need to pay National Insurance.

 In your case you earned £3,000 in dividends and £29,000 in other income (this can be salary, rent, etc.).

 You don’t pay income tax on the first £12,500 that you make in other income (this excludes dividends).

 You pay 20% on the first £16,500 after the personal allowance.

 You don’t pay any dividend tax on the first £2,000 you make in dividends.

 Call HMRC on 0300 200 3300 so they can change your tax code – you’ll pay the dividend tax through your salary or pension.

 If you normally file a tax return, you can also pay dividend tax through it.

 You don’t have to pay Capital Gains Tax on:

-Also, if you make a loss when you sell an asset, you might be able to deduct this from other capital gains and reduce your CGT bill.
+Also, if you make a loss when you sell an asset (also called a “capital loss“), you might be able to deduct this from other capital gains and reduce your CGT bill.